LugarkPirog/Feature-extractor/README.md

-# Feature extractor for bitcoin wallet-numbers
+# Feature extractor for bitcoin-wallet numbers
 For input list or np.array of strings outputs an np.ndarray of features.

 Each feature answers the question: